Sucuri/sucuri-wordpress-plugin/readme.txt

 = 1.8.24 =
 * Fix warning caused by humanTime function
 * Fix fatal error caused by cron jobs with nested arguments
+* Fix notice caused by lack of MONTH_IN_SECONDS constant introduced only on WP 4.4

 = 1.8.23 =
 * Add Automatic Secret Keys Updater